 If you or your client lives in the same building as a tenant, you may not need to get a whole new insurance policy.
 You can get an endorsement on any existing homeowners insurance policy covering liabilities arising from your tenant and your rental.
 However, you’ll likely need a separate landlord insurance policy if you’re renting a separate unit or structure.

 A homeowners insurance policy will usually provide some coverage to structures like garages, carports, and sheds, up to 10 percent of the total coverage amount.
 Landlord insurance will require you to add coverage for these structures via a rider or endorsement; it won’t typically be covered automatically.

 This kind of coverage is not typically included in a landlord insurance policy, although a DP-3 policy may include coverage for things like major appliances.
 For the best coverage, require your tenants to carry their own renters insurance.

 How Much Does Landlord Insurance Cost?

 Naturally, all of this extra protection isn’t free.
-According to information from the Insurance Information Institute, you can expect to pay about 25% more for a landlord insurance policy than you would to insure the same home as an owner-occupant.
-The average annual premium for most landlord insurance policies is about $1000 per year.
+According to research from Insurance.com, you can expect to pay about 25% more for a landlord insurance policy than you would to insure the same home as an owner-occupant.
+The average annual premium for most landlord insurance policies is about $1500 per year.

 Liked this post?
-Check out our previous post on umbrella liability insurance for more vital tips on insuring your properties against the worst case scenario.
-Next, learn how to set yourself up for success before expanding your portfolio—download The Science of Growing a Portfolio now!
+Check out our post on umbrella liability insurance and our comprehensive guide on property management insurance for more vital tips on insuring the properties in your portfolio against the worst-case scenario.
+Next, learn how to set yourself up for success before expanding your portfolio—download The Science of Growing a Portfolio.Read more on Legal Considerations